Updated 18 Nov 2021

 Those of you interested in exploring this idea further may like to keep an eye out for the philosopher Clare Chambers' new book, Against Marriage (Oxford, 2017), which as I write is due out next month.

-Abusive assertion of patents and copyrights is increasing.
+Abusive assertion of patents and copyrights is increasing, the law courts get busier every day and all too often the deepest pockets outlast the others and win.
 Patents were originally introduced to protect the small inventor and encourage technological advance, but they have been hijacked by big business and now stifle more than they encourage.
-In publishing, copyrights have undergone a similar change of emphasis from protecting the creator to feeding the big publishers and archives.
-The law will be revised to rebalance rights towards the individual, whether as creator or consumer.
+This is especially egregious in the world of communications and software.
+In publishing, copyrights have undergone a similar change of emphasis from protecting the creator to feeding the big publishers and archives; it enables academic publishing in particular to be one of the most profitable businesses in the world.
+The publisher pays neither contributor nor peer reviewer, nor even the printer if they publish online.
+Yet independent researchers and other members of the public, whose taxes paid for the academic reasearch, are barred by the publisher's paywall from accessing what they have already paid for.
+The exercise of intellectual property rights is stifling progress across the board.
+Yet the creative individual and corporate still needs to eat, to see a return on their effort.
+To strike a fairer balance, the law will be revised to rebalance rights towards the individual and smaller organisation, whether as creator or consumer.
 The trend towards increased periods of assertion, long after the original genius has moved on, will be reversed.

 Fast Internet and mobile telephony connections are as essential to modern life as transport, water and electricity.
 They will be adopted as basic supply rights alongside these facilities and their national rollout accelerated.
 The State will take control of strategic planning and delivery, with the telecommunications companies adopting the role of franchised providers.
 The infrastructure will be subject to legal requirements for availability and resilience, while strategic elements will be taken into direct State ownership.